 PACPLAN is designed to address Tier Three spills at the regional and international level in the most cost-effective, efficient and practicable way possible.
-PACPLAN is to be activated through a SPREP island member's NATPLAN, once it has been identified that external assistance may be required.

 The principles of PACPLAN are;

 - it is an enabling document that outlines cooperative arrangements in place for Tier Three spill responses in the Pacific i.e. PACPLAN is not a 'response plan'; - it takes a national, regional and international, cooperative and shared approach, for spill readiness and response activities; and - spill response, must be, where possible, integrated within any regional and national disaster management response framework; and - any marine spill response will adopt the most cost-effective, efficient and practicable response options available.